nervosnetwork/docs.nervos.org/website/docs/dapp/view-and-transfer-balance.md

 }
 ```

-Next, we create a Sign Message
+Next, we need to sign the transaction.
+But before that we will create a signing message.

 - Generate signingEntries based on the transaction's Inputs and Outputs
 - Retrieve the signature message